Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Lineups

-Overview of flexible live lineups by The Jetset Society – from smaller setups to a large premium live band.
+Overview of flexible live lineups by The Jetset Society – from smaller setups to a large live band.

 Live band planning process